Car Insurance - What Is it and Why Need It?

 1. Bodily Injury & Property Damage: is your auto Liability, which can cover settlement costs and legal fees if you are sued due to an accident, whether you are at fault or not.
 If you don’t have it, you can be stuck with thousands of dollars in of out-of-pocket expenses.
 Be sure to check your coverages, or have Can Do Insurance review your coverages to make sure you are comfortable paying out of pocket if the costs exceed your limits.

-2. PIP Coverage (Personal Injury Protection) is especially needed if you’re in a no-fault state like Minnesota.
+2. PIP Coverage (Personal Injury Protection) is especially needed if you’re in a no-fault state.
 This covers you

 3. Repairs/Replacement or a new car can become costly if your auto is damaged in an accident or natural disaster.
 Your comprehensive and collision coverage can cover these, instead of you paying for them out of your pocket.
 4. Medical Expense Coverage The other support comes through insurance, which helps those injured cover from medical bills to rehabilitation or more.